 1. Proper Preparation Prevents Poor Performance

-In other words, spend the weekend planning your meals, washing, chopping and storing healthy snacks, and help yourself succeed by taking all the day-to-day guess work out of the equation.
-I’ve seen food prep blogs where people spend 2-3 hours on a Sunday afternoon pre-cooking, dicing, slicing and packaging breakfast, lunch and dinner for the week.
+In other words, spend the weekend planning your meals, washing, chopping and storing healthy snacks, and help yourself succeed by taking all the day-to-day guesswork out of the equation.
+I’ve seen food prep blogs where people spend 2-3 hours on a Sunday afternoon pre-cooking, dicing, slicing and packaging breakfast, lunch, and dinner for the week.
 You can follow suit and prep everything, or, you can just get some healthy combinations cooked, cleaned and packaged so that you can put together healthy meals quickly and easily.
 No matter what kind of food plan you follow, a quick search on Google with the words “food prep” will reveal great tips, recipes, and even grocery lists you can use to make this happen.
-I really think this will be the most important step for me.
+I think this will be the most crucial step for me.

-2. The Crock Pot Can Be Your Close Companion
+2. The Crock-Pot or Instant Pot Can Be Your Close Companion

 3. Stay Safe and Strike Back Against the Snack Attack